DeadDevilPriest/Ash-Hollow--Requiem-of-the-Dead/README.md

-# Ash-Hollow--Requiem-of-the-Dead
+# Ash Hollow: Requiem of the Dead
-Minecraft Mod similar to Hunt Showdown
+A Minecraft Mod similar to Hunt Showdown 1896.
+It is a Mix of Hunt Showdown 1896 with Skill, actual Bounty through a Bounty Board and Bosses.
+The Weapons can be customized into most shapes.